-There is certainly no more delicious way to learn from our black community than to immerse ourselves in black cooking tradition, both old and new.
+Black food is, quite simply, American food.
+Black cooks have contributed an immeasurable amount to the national cuisine over the centuries.
+There is no more delicious way to learn from Black cooks than to immerse ourselves in their traditions, both old and new.
 The most natural start, if you haven’t done so already, is to buy cookbooks from some of the best cooks and chefs in the country.
-Many of these works were groundbreaking; they all feature delicious recipes.
+Many of these works are groundbreaking; they all feature delicious recipes.

 It’s not your usual soul food cookbook: Expect chickpea turmeric crackers and plaited dukkah bread in this unusual, wholesome tome of recipes.
 We’re longtime Jerrelle Guy fans, having fallen hard for her blog Chocolate for Basil some time ago.
 So it’s no surprise that we love her book.

 With its immaculate historical research and knockout recipes, Toni Tipton-Martin’s celebrated Jubilee centers and illuminates the African-American cooking tradition.
 It takes on the incredible task of touching on two centuries’ worth of cooking, with spotlights on pecan pie and fried chicken, seafood gumbo and spoon bread.
 Her writing is smart and beautiful at once.

 A “nose-to-tail” cookbook for vegetables.
 That’s one way to describe this cookbook from an award-winning Southern chef.
 Stephen Satterfield of Atlanta restaurant Miller Union believes in using every scrap of every piece of produce.
 He celebrates his resourcefulness with these recipes.
 (And if you haven’t, check out the magazine he co-founded, Whetstone.).